 Modern ‘scientific’ work usually involves the collection of empirical measurements, the quantification of patterns in these measurements, and the qualitative description of the quantitative patterns in the measurements.
 As a result, much modern scientific work yields large quantities of numeric values, observed under different conditions, which the researcher must then (statistically) analyze in order to understand.
 For example, imagine an experiment about whether caffeine makes people talk faster.
 Subjects are asked to drink either a cup of regular or decaffeinated coffee.
 After a 30-minute wait they are asked to read a passage aloud and the duration of the reading is measured.
 Basically we are measuring two different values, “the amount of time it takes people to read a passage of text after drinking decaf coffee”, and “the amount of time it takes people to read this passage of text after drinking regular coffee”.
 Our experiment allows us to ask: is “the amount of time it takes people to read this passage of text after drinking decaf” the same thing as “the amount of time it takes people to read this passage of text after drinking regular coffee”?
 Another way to look at this is that we are interested in the effect of caffeine on reading times.
 By ‘effect’ we mean the degree to which caffeine changes the characteristics of our observation (reading times) in some way.
 For example, if the average reading times were the same in both groups we would conclude that “caffeine has no effect on reading times”.
 In contrast, if reading times were 800 milliseconds seconds shorter in the caffeine group, we might conclude “caffeine has the effect of reducing reading times by 800 milliseconds”.

 Our experiment on reading times is specifically constructed to investigate the effect of caffeine on readings times.
 If the speakers in our experiment were randomly assigned to conditions, there is no particular reason to expect that their reading times would be different in the absence of the caffeine.
 So, if we find that people read faster in the caffeine group, we may infer that it is the caffeine that has had the effect of causing the increase in speaking rate.
 This same logic applies in situations where we do not randomly assign subjects to groups, as long as we are careful in creating equivalent groups.
 Consider the same experiment about speaking rate carried out with groups based on speaker gender rather than drinking coffee.
 In this case the question would be “is the amount of time it takes men to read this passage of text the same amount of time that it takes women to read this passage of text”.
-If the speakers are generally similar in important characteristics (e.g., dialect, age, cultural background) apart from gender, then any group differences may be attributable to the effect for gender on speaking rate.
+If the speakers are generally similar in important characteristics (e.g., dialect, age, cultural background) apart from gender, then any group differences may be attributable to the effect of gender on speaking rate.